jhsrennie/MCERemote/ReadMeFirst.txt

-MCERemote Addon for XBMC
+MCERemote Addon for Kodi
 ========================

 Introduction
 ------------
-This plugin will customise the Microsoft remote (and compatibles like the Asrock and HP remotes) for use with XBMC.
+This plugin will customise the Microsoft remote (and compatibles like the Asrock and HP remotes) for use with Kodi.
 If you don't have an MS or compatible remote the plugin will warn you of this.
 If your remote isn't MS compatible the addon won't do anything useful, but won't do any harm either.

-The Microsoft remote works pretty well in XBMC without any customisation needed.
+The Microsoft remote works pretty well in Kodi without any customisation needed.
 Just a few buttons won't work.
 If you're happy with this you don't need to use this addon and you need read no further.